The New York Times sues OpenAI, Microsoft over the use of its stories to train chatbots

 Microsoft has a partnership with OpenAI that allows it to capitalize on the AI technology made by the artificial intelligence company.
 The Redmon, Washington, tech giant is also OpenAI’s biggest backer and has invested billions of dollars into the company since the two began their partnership in 2019 with a $1 billion investment.
 As part of the agreement, Microsoft’s supercomputers help power OpenAI’s AI research and the tech giant integrates the startup’s technology into its products.

-The paper’s complaint comes as the number of lawsuits filed against OpenAI for copyright infringement is growing.
+The number of lawsuits filed against OpenAI for copyright infringement is growing.
 The company has been sued by a number of writers – including comedian Sarah Silverman – who say their books were ingested to train OpenAI’s AI models without their permission.
 In June, more than 4,000 writers signed a letter to the CEOs of OpenAI, Google, Microsoft, Meta and other AI developers accusing them of exploitative practices in building chatbots that “mimic and regurgitate” their language, style and ideas.

 The Times did not list specific damages that it is seeking, but said the legal action “seeks to hold them responsible for the billions of dollars in statutory and actual damages that they owe for the unlawful copying and use of The Times’s uniquely valuable works.”